This grilled carne asada recipe is perfect for tacos, burritos, or even salads.

 - 1 tsp black pepper finely ground

-- Put marinade ingredients into a container and mix thoroughly.
+- Put marinade ingredients into a food processor and blitz till chunky.

-- Add steak to marinade, make sure to fully cover and refrigerate for at least a couple of hours or overnight.
+- Add steak and marinade (reserve some for serving) to a dish and mix well, making sure to fully cover the steak.
+Refrigerate for at least a couple of hours or overnight.

-- Set up Weber to cook using high direct heat with lump charcoal.
+- Set up your charcoal smoker to cook using high direct heat with lump charcoal.

 - Allow the grill to warm up for 10 minutes before cooking the steak.

-- Allow the steak to rest for 5 minutes before slicing.
+- Rest the steak for 10 minutes before carving and serving.